-Owner's equity: formula, examples and how it works
+Owner's equity: formula, examples and how to grow it

-Learn what owner’s equity shows, how to calculate it, and what it tells you about your business.
+Learn what owner's equity is, how to calculate it, and practical ways to grow it.

 Written by Lena Hanna—Trusted CPA Guidance on Accounting and Tax.
 Read Lena's full bio